 - Inbound marketing = Bringing the customer to you through an advanced communication strategy.

-- Outbound marketing = Make direct sales, go to the customer, through mailing, phoning, events.
+- Outbound marketing = Doing direct sales, going to the customer, thanks to mailing, phoning, events.

 Inbound marketing to attract customers

-As you may have noticed, we’ve been talking about direct sales and inbound marketing since the beginning.
-But we’ve been circling around the subject without defining it too much, so here’s a little more precision.
+As you may have noticed, since the beginning we have been talking about direct sales and inbound marketing.
+But we’ve been going around the subject without defining it too much, so here’s a little more precision.

 It’s a B2b prospecting technique, the only difference is that it’s not direct.
-We will use tools to attract the prospect, interact with him and make him loyal.
+We will use tools to attract the prospect, interact with him and build loyalty.